ai-pipestream/pipestream-frontend/docs/technical/Service_Discovery_and_Health.md

 ## 5. Backend Service Discovery (for Reference)

-When the platform-shell backend needs to call another service:
+When the pipestream-frontend backend needs to call another service:

 ```typescript
 // From connectRoutes.ts